‘We’re a Media Company Now’: Inside Marriott’s Incredible Money-Making Content Studio

 Key Takeaways

-- Images, Video, Customer Experiences need to be gathered and shared
+- Images, video, and customer experiences need to be gathered and shared.

 See how Brandkit helps marketers manage Destination Branding content.